Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

        When I login with my new credentials
        Then I should be logged into QAsimodo

-     Scenario: Creating account credentials unsuccessful - Email address already registered Given I am Lauren the Tester
+     Scenario: Unsuccessful account creation - Email address already registered Given I am Lauren the Tester
-       And I have a valid QAsimodo account with the following credential:
+       And I have a valid QAsimodo account with the following credentials:
          | Email Address      |
          | lauren@example.com |
        When I try to create a new account with "lauren@example.com" email address